prettier/eslint-plugin-prettier/README.md

       }]
       ```

-    - `usePrettierRc`: Enables loading of the Prettier configuration file, set to `false` to disable.
+    - `usePrettierrc`: Enables loading of the Prettier configuration file, (default: `true`).
 May be useful if you are using multiple tools that conflict with each other, or do not wish to mix your ESLint settings with your Prettier configuration.

       ```json
       "prettier/prettier": ["error", null, {
-        "usePrettierRc": false
+        "usePrettierrc": false
       }]
       ```